Dual Selective Fusion Transformer Network for Hyperspectral Image Classification: Methodology

-In this section, we present the implementation details of our SFormer.
-SFormer consists of convolutional layers, selective transformer groups (STG), and a classification head.
-We begin with an overview of SFormer, followed by a detailed explanation of its components: the Kernel Selective Transformer Block (KTAB), and the Token Selective Transformer Block (TSTB).
+In this section, we present the implementation details of our DSFormer.
+DSFormer consists of convolutional layers, dual selective fusion transformer groups (DSFTGs), and a classification head.
+We begin with an overview of DSFormer, followed by a detailed explanation of two components KSFTB, and TSFTB.